RasmusApell/KDE-Arch-Solar-Wallpaper/README.md

 ## License

-This project is open source.
+This project is open source under the MIT license.
 Feel free to modify and distribute according to your needs.